openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Token Responses are made as defined in [@!RFC6749].

 The AS might decide to authorize issuance of multiple instances for each Credential requested in the Authorization Request.
-Each Credential instance is described using the same entry in the `credential_configurations_supported` Credential Issuer metadata, but contains different claim values or different subset of claims within the Claims Set identified by the Credential description.
+Each Credential instance is described using the same entry in the `credential_configurations_supported` Credential Issuer metadata, but contains different claim values or different subset of claims within the claims set identified by the `credential_configuration_id`.

 In addition to the response parameters defined in [@!RFC6749], the AS MAY return the following parameters: